stencila/website/src/blog/2018-08-workshops-feedback/index.md

 ---
 extends: blog/_post.html
-title: Feedback from user workshops
+title: Bringing it together - summarising feedback from recent user workshops
-author: Aleksandra Pawlik
+author: Aleksandra Pawlik & Nokome Bentley
 date: 13 August 2018
 abstract: |
-        Between end of June and beginning of August 2018 we run 4 hands-on workshops to collect feedback from the users trying out Stencila in real life tasks.
+        Between end of June and beginning of August 2018 we ran 4 hands-on workshops to collect feedback from researchers trying out Stencila on real life tasks.
-        In this blog post we present the summary of the feedback we received and the lessons learnt.
+        In this blog post we present the summary of the feedback we received and the lessons learned.
 forum_topic:
 image: work-harder.jpg
 ---

-Between end of June and beginning of August 2018 we run 4 hands-on workshops to collect feedback from the users trying out Stencila in real life tasks.
-In this blog post we present the summary of the feedback we received and the lessons learnt.
-It's been incredibly useful for us to get the users' comments.
+Between end of June and beginning of August 2018 we ran 4 hands-on workshops to collect feedback from researchers trying out Stencila on real life tasks.
+In this blog post we present the summary of the feedback we received and the lessons learned.
+It's been incredibly useful for us to get users' comments in this context.
 The workshop participants found a number of bugs (which was inevitable given that Stencila is still under development) and that in turn allowed us to improve our software as well as prioritize the next development steps.

 All workshops were run in a hands-on style.
 We used [Data Carpentry](https://datacarpentry.org/) and [Software Carpentry](https://software-carpentry.org/) materials to teach introduction to data analysis and visualisation in Stencila.
 For all workshops we used an instance of the [Stencila Hub](https://github.com/stencila/hub).
 The reasons for that were two-fold.
-We wanted to make things easy for the participants and save them the overhead of setting up their machines (or the machines in the computer lab at their organisation).
-Another reason was to test the Stencila Hub "in the wild" with a group of users simultaneously working on the infrastructure and reporting the errors to us live.
+First, we wanted to make things easy for the participants and save them the overhead of setting up their machines (or the machines in the computer lab at their organisation).
+Second, we wanted to test the Stencila Hub "in the wild" with a group of users simultaneously working on the infrastructure and reporting the errors to us live.
 We scheduled the workshops so that we had about 2 weeks in between them in order to make improvements and fix the most prominent bugs.
-Hence probably the first group at the [Medical School at the University of Otago](https://stenci.la/blog/2018-07-02-workshop-otago-university) experienced the roughest issues with the Stencila Hub (sorry!).
-Though the ease of no pre-workshop set up hopefully balanced out the errors popping up.
+(So the first group of users at the [Medical School at the University of Otago](https://stenci.la/blog/2018-07-02-workshop-otago-university) had to put up with the most issues; sorry!).

-### Hub vs Desktop

-We asked the participants of all workshops if they would prefer, in the future, to work on the Stencila Hub, Desktop or use both interchangeably.
-The vast majority (18) of the attendees  said they would like to use both.
-Only a few were interested in using exclusively either the local instance (Stencila Desktop) or the Hub.
-It is a clear indication we need to work on these two components in parallel.

 There were several themes emerging from the user feedback.
 Here are some of the most prominent ones.